heading tags to create slides with a header, and a

 <span style="color: red;"> Text 4 </span>

-By specifying class: inverse, center, middle
+By specifying class: inverse, center, middle at the

-beginning of the slide we will inverse the color (inverse
+beginning of the slide we will inverse the color (inverse),

-center the elements horizontally (center
+center the elements horizontally (center) and vertically

-Horizontal alignment can be left
+Horizontal alignment can be left,

-center
+center or right.

-Vertical alignment can be top
+Vertical alignment can be top, middle

-or bottom
+or bottom.

 Create a presentation by creating the following .Rmd file and

-clicking the Knit
+clicking the Knit button

 ---